 A one way ticket for the economy class costs around 115 USD including taxes.

-If you are just coming from Thailand and are used to domestic flights for less than a quarter of that price – well those two companies currently completely control this route and can charge what they want without any competitors.
+If you are just coming from Thailand and are used to domestic flights for less than a quarter of that price – well, these two companies currently completely control this route and can basically charge whatever they want without any competitors.

 Still, if you have some time pressure and don’t want to sit in the bus for half a day it might be worth it – time is money, after all.